I Can't Let Go

 "I Can't Let Go" is a song co-written by Al Gorgoni and Chip Taylor, who also wrote "Wild Thing".
 "I Can't Let Go" was originally recorded by the blue-eyed soul singer Evie Sands on George Goldner's Blue Cat label, which was popular in New York City in 1965.
 The song became popular in 1966 for the group the Hollies, who charted at number two in the UK Singles Chart with their version.
-Linda Ronstadt covered the song in 1980 and had a number 31 hit on the US Billboard Hot 100 chart.
+Linda Ronstadt recorded the song in 1980 and had a number 31 hit on the US Billboard Hot 100 chart.

 The Hollies version

 Background

 "I Can't Let Go" is the Hollies' first 1966 single, and their last with original bassist Eric Haydock.
 It peaked at number two in the UK and number 42 on the Billboard Hot 100 in the US.
 It is ranked as the 37th biggest British hit of 1966.
 The Hollies' version was praised by Paul McCartney, who thought Graham Nash's soaring tenor in the chorus was a trumpet.
 Billboard described the song as a "pulsating number with driving dance beat."
-After "I Can't Let Go" was recorded Haydock was replaced by Bernie Calvert, who played on the band's next single ("Bus Stop").
+After "I Can't Let Go" was recorded, Haydock was replaced by Bernie Calvert, who played on the band's next single ("Bus Stop").